-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL & SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of shareholders (the "Shareholders") of BlueRush Inc. (the "Corporation") will be held at the offices of the Corporation at 75 Sherbourne Street, Suite 112, Toronto, Ontario M5A 2P9 on Monday, the 24th day of February, 2020, at the hour of 12:00 p.m.
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of shareholders (the "Shareholders") of BlueRush Inc. (the "Corporation") will be held by electronic means on Tuesday, the 23rd day of February, 2021, at the hour of 12:00 p.m.
 (EST) for the following purposes:

-- to receive the audited financial statements of the Corporation for the year ended July 31, 2019 and 2018, together with the report of the auditors thereon, and the financial statements of the Corporation for the three months ended October 31, 2019 and 2018; - 2. to elect directors for the ensuing year; - 3. to appoint auditors of the Corporation for the ensuing year and authorize the directors to fix their remuneration; and - 4. to transact such further or other business as may properly come before the said meeting or any adjournment or adjournments thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended July 31, 2020 and 2019, together with the report of the auditors thereon, and the financial statements of the Corporation for the three months ended October 31, 2020 and 2019; - 2. to elect directors for the ensuing year; - 3. to appoint auditors of the Corporation for the ensuing year and authorize the directors to fix their remuneration; - 4. to consider and, if thought appropriate, to pass, with or without variation, an ordinary resolution (the text of which is disclosed in Section 10(iv) of the Information Circular) to ratify, confirm and approve the 2021 Option Plan (as such term is defined in the Information Circular), as more particularly described in the Information Circular; and - 5. to transact such further or other business as may properly come before the said meeting or any adjournment or adjournments thereof.